Ekansh-K/Memes_Vibe_Classifier/README.md

 - Image-only is weak (~0.67 F1) — hate is rarely in the pixels alone.
 - Later ensemble work (e.g. Kashif et al.) can push into the mid-0.70s by stacking strong unimodal models.
 - Published binary scores on MMHS150K mostly sit around **0.55–0.75 F1**.
 Scores above that often use different splits, different label collapses, or accuracy instead of F1.
-- My Stage 1 lands at **0.71 F1** — in line with Gomez’s best multimodal F1 and competitive with the common literature band.
-I am not claiming a new SOTA; I am saying Stage 1 is in the right range for this noisy dataset.
+- Our Stage 1 lands at **0.71 F1** — in line with Gomez’s best multimodal F1 and competitive with the common literature band.
+We am not claiming a new SOTA; we are saying Stage 1 is in the right range for this noisy dataset.

 Why Stage 1 is hard to push further: more than half the binary labels are majority-vote (2/3) ambiguous.
 Past a point you are fitting annotator noise, not a clean “true” hate signal.